MiniFate/MiniFate/_chapters/00-outline.md

 NPCs have the same pieces as PCs, but the assembly is more free-form.
 This allows the GM to create NPCs on the fly that make sense with the narrative:
 - Each NPC has at least one aspect.
 Important NPCs may have several.
-- Each NPC has a level, which is used for rolls.
-For example, a level 3 NPC rolls with a +3 bonus on any action in line with its aspects.
+- Each NPC has a {Level}, which is used for rolls.
+For example, a {Level} 3 NPC rolls with a +3 bonus on any action in line with its aspects.
 - NPCs have stress boxes.
-The number of stress boxes need not be the same as the level.
+The number of stress boxes need not be the same as the {Level}.
 Trivial NPCs may have zero stress boxes.

 NPCs do not have fate points.
 Instead, the GM has fate points, and can use them on behalf of NPCs.
 The GM starts with the same number of fate points as each player.
-That is, if the PCs are level 3, the GM starts with three fate points.
+That is, if the PCs are {Level} 3, the GM starts with three fate points.

 Importantly, an NPC can represent multiple people!
 An unruly mob can be represented as a single NPC with the aspect `Torches and Pitchforks`.